Simon Denison – Quarry Land

 Disused Railway line with car tyre

-Disused Railway line with car Tyre, photograph copyright of the artist, Simon Denison
+Disused Railway line with car Tyre, copyright Simon Denison

-Simon Denison is a British urban landscape photographer who had helped shape my understanding and some of my hard to characterized feelings (remember, I’m a guy) about my series Bad Trip – Sad Trip.
+Simon Denison is a British urban landscape photographer who has helped shape my understanding and some of my hard to characterize feelings (remember, I’m a guy) about my series Bad Trip – Sad Trip (Update: series subsequently published by LensWork as In Passing)

-A quote from the Intrdocution of his book, Quarry Land: Evoking a sense of the transience of all things mortal and man-made, these black-and-white images of a single scarred English landscape are local in scope but universal in what they represent.
-Quiet and contemplative in style, they are charged with a sense of the brevity and fragility of human life.
+A quote from the Introduction of his book, Quarry Land: Evoking a sense of the transience of things mortal and made-made, these black-and-white images of a single scarred English landscape are local in scope but universal in what they represent.
+Quiet and contemplative in style, there are charged with the brevity and facility of human life.

 Note: you should see a much improved version of Simon’s image now.
-Simon has just sent me a correctly sized jpg for this post and so I made the change, much improved, eh.
-When I attempt a web image capture, many of the photographs that are posted are about half the size I would like to display (750 pixel wide), so I try some upsizing tricks on them, sometimes not successfully, as was in this case.
-Second, I do try to get the image titles right, and work with what is posted, and in this case, having Simon’s book, I should have done a much better job.
-So I am not going to apply for any Editor type jobs soon and stick to photography;- )
+Simon has just sent me a correctly sized jpg for this post.
+When I attempt a web image capture, many of the photographs that are posted are about half the size I would like to display (750 pixel wide), which I try some upsizing tricks on these, sometimes not successfully.
+Second, I do try to get the image titles right, and I should have done a much better job.
+So I am not going to apply for any Editor type jobs soon and stick to photography ;- )

 Simon, thanks for the image file and my apologies for not getting the title correct.